Spearheading the design of a dating app focused on people who love pizza.

 In order to understand common challenges people face using a dating app, I created a survey that was sent out through social media to understand the frustrations people experience during the dating process.

-With the data that was collected, I was able to create persona boards to better understand the user.
+With the data that was collected in the survey, I was able to create persona boards to better understand the user.

 Getting to that first date is a big step, and the process can stop a potential relationship in its tracks before it even gets started.
 That’s Amore solves that problem by using pizza preferences as an immediate conversation starter — then, it finds a safe and yummy location both parties can agree upon for a first meet up.
 That way, matches don’t have to argue about those awkward details, and instead can argue over whether or not pineapple belongs on a pizza!